 I am a bit of a meticulous person, a bit perfectionist in some ways, and cleaning and polishing around is a no-fail positive diversion for me.
 Plus, smelling a nicely-bleached home brings me comfort, so much so that staying in is far better than going outside.
 Yes, I love a nice bleach scent!

 5. Have Some Tea

-I admit, I don’t do boba milky teas but I do however love proper teas, you know the tea-bag kind of tea and my favorites are Chamomile tea, White tea, and Earl Grey tea.
+I admit I don’t do boba milky teas but I do however love proper teas, you know the tea-bag kind of tea and my favorites are Chamomile tea, White tea, and Earl Grey tea.
 I have tried an English Breakfast before but it was too much for me, I guess medium to dark teas are a bit challenging.

-The reason why I am including this on my list is because I think drinking or consuming something earthy, if that makes sense, somehow makes me feel more connected to nature and therefore provides me a sense of tranquility.
+The reason why I am including this on my list is that I think drinking or consuming something earthy, if that makes sense, somehow makes me feel more connected to nature and therefore provides me a sense of tranquility.
 Now I am thinking, I want to add matcha tea on my next grocery!